Workplace Noise: The Invisible Risk That Costs UK Businesses Millions

 When engineering controls (like silencers or soundproofing) aren’t enough, you must rely on PPE.
 However, handing out ear defenders isn’t enough.
 You must ensure they work.

-We recommend using the HSE’s “CUFF” Check during your tool talks:
+We recommend using the HSE’s “CUFF” Check during your toolbox talks and staff briefings:

 • Condition: Is the PPE damaged or worn out?